 Magnesium is required in many detoxification pathways in the body.
 It is necessary for neutralization of toxins and neutralizing overly acidic conditions that can arise in the body and glutathione the main bodies antioxidant requires magnesium to function.

 Although the mechanism may not be clear, it does appear that magnesium deficiency makes those susceptible to asthma to experience more severe bronchospasms, and some studies have shown to improve in acute symptoms when magnesium sulfate 2 gms is administered intravenously(source).

 Magnesium may also be beneficial for certain skin conditions

-Skin conditions such as dermatitis, per double-blind controlled study, using a cream containing magnesium and ceramides was found to be superior to hydrocortisone in the treatment of mild to moderate dermatitis.
+Skin conditions such as dermatitis, per the double-blind controlled study, using a cream containing magnesium and ceramides were found to be superior to hydrocortisone in the treatment of mild to moderate dermatitis.
 So if you some skin issues this is something you may want to check.